< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 ___________________________________________________________________

 The "RIM-66C" AKA "SM-2MR Block I", introduced in 1978, was the next step beyond that, integrating the Standard missile into the Aegis combat system, which would be fielded on US Navy TICONDEROGA-class guided missile cruisers and ARLEIGH BURKE-class guided-missile destroyers.
 The Aegis system was built around the AN/SPY-1 radar, which uses four fixed passive phased-array antennas.
-Aegis was integrated with all shipboard weapon systems; it could track 100 targets at a time, though it's not clear if they could all be engaged at one time.
+Aegis was integrated with all shipboard weapon systems; it could track 100 targets at a time, though the number that could be engaged at one time was much smaller.

 The RIM-66C featured a new Mark 115 blast-fragmentation warhead and an inertial / command guidance system.
 It picked up where the Typhon program had left off, 15 years earlier, providing a missile that didn't need a dedicated guidance system.
 The Aegis system could program a flight path for the missile before launch, and update it on the fly.
 The new flight control scheme was much "smarter" and more efficient, increasing effective range to 74 kilometers (46 miles / 40 NMI).